 Dams - surface water

-Daming overland flow and or a watercourse requires a water permit.
+Daming overland flow and or a watercourse requires a water consent.

 Surface water may be extracted either via an intake chamber installed in the riverbed or by a mobile pump from the riverbed or riverbank.